Characters: One Piece: The Eleven Supernovas

 - Four Is Death: Fittingly for the Surgeon of Death, his current (though inactive) bounty is at 0.44 billion.

 - Friendly Enemy: He is willing to save a rival pirate because even a relationship with a future enemy is still a relationship.

 - From Bad to Worse: Played for laughs with his alliance with Luffy.
-Law looks like he could break down and cry any minute now from the Straw Hat crew's eccentric natures, and all Law's plans with the Straw Hats just sort of go up in smoke despite his best efforts, planning and pre-preparation (which turn out to be things like a crude map drawn by Bepo in a marker pen, not even having a offical map of Dressrosa).
-And then played more seriously when Doflamingo outgambits Law and basically gets Fujitora to revoke Law's Shichibuki status by putting him on the spot, so now Law has to deal with Doflamingo AND a Marine Admiral at the same time So all in all, Law's just not having a very good week.
+Law looks like he could break down and cry any minute now from the Straw Hat crew's eccentric natures, and all Law's plans with the Straw Hats just sort of go up in smoke despite his best efforts, planning and pre-preparation (which turn out to be things like a crude map drawn by Bepo in a marker pen, not even having a official map of Dressrosa).
+And then played more seriously when Doflamingo outgambits Law and basically gets Fujitora to revoke Law's Shichibuki status by putting him on the spot (though Fujitora specifically gave Law a way to get around this and Law refused to take it), so now Law has to deal with Doflamingo AND a Marine Admiral at the same time.
+So all in all, Law's just not having a very good week.

 - Gang of Hats: All of the Heart Pirates (minus the Captain and newest Jean Bart) wears the identical white boiler suit (and orange for the white talking bear).